Zindzi Mandela tested positive for Covid-19 on the day she died, son says

-Johannesburg, South Africa (CNN)Zindzi Mandela, South Africa's ambassador to Denmark and daughter of anti-apartheid leaders Nelson and Winnie Mandela, tested positive for Covid-19 on the day she died, her son Zondwa Mandela told South Africa's public broadcaster, SABC, Wednesday.
+Johannesburg, South Africa (CNN)Zindzi Mandela, South Africa's ambassador to Denmark and daughter of anti-apartheid leaders Nelson and Winnie Mandela, tested positive for Covid-19 on the day she died, her son Zondwa Mandela told South African public broadcaster SABC.

-He went on to say the family is awaiting full autopsy results.
+He said the family is awaiting full autopsy results.

-Zindzi Mandela, Nelson and Winnie Mandela's youngest daughter died early Monday morning at a Johannesburg hospital at the age of 59.
+Zindzi Mandela, Nelson and Winnie Mandela's youngest daughter, died early Monday at a Johannesburg hospital at the age of 59.

 Her funeral, according to her son, is scheduled for Friday, a day before the annual Nelson Mandela Day on July 18, an annual celebration of his birthday.

-She was an anti-apartheid activist in her own right, who found her voice at a young age.
+Zindzi Mandela was an anti-apartheid activist in her own right, who found her voice at a young age.

 President Cyril Ramaphosa said she brought home the "inhumanity" of the apartheid system and the citizens fight for freedom, according to a statement released by his office on Monday.